-Updated by GNUtoo about 1 year ago
+Updated by GNUtoo over 2 years ago

 - Subject changed from Get ARM computers in the hand of Parabola hackers to Get armv7h computers in the hand of Parabola hackers and document hardware status